cssnr/vitepress-plugin-contributors/README.md

 `Global` - If you are unsure about this, add these lines for simplicity.

 `VPBadge` - Only required if you are using the VitePress [Badge](https://vitepress.dev/reference/default-theme-badge#badge).

+Note, you may need to modify the `../contributors.json` import location to match your setup.
+If your VitePress configuration directory is located at `.vitepress` then the default output path of `.vitepress/contributors.json` will import from the relative path `../contributors.json`.

+If you are not importing `contributors` as a Global, this path will be relative to the file you are importing it in.

 6. Finally, use the [Contributors.vue](src/Contributors.vue) component in your markdown.